TL;DR

 Aave

 Aave is an open-source lending protocol that allows the creation of non-custodial lending markets using an overcollateralization model and variable interest rates.
-It originated on Ethereum and now supports a number of other blockchains and L2s.

 Key Features